-- the scope, rate of progress and cost of our exploration, appraisal, development and production activities; - the success of our exploration, appraisal, development and production activities; - oil and natural gas prices; - our ability to locate and acquire hydrocarbon reserves; - our ability to produce oil or natural gas from those reserves;

-- the terms and timing of any drilling and other production-related arrangements that we may enter into; - the cost and timing of governmental approvals and/or concessions; and - the effects of competition by other companies operating in the oil and gas industry.
+- the scope, rate of progress and cost of our exploration, appraisal, development and production activities; - the success of our exploration, appraisal, development and production activities; - oil and natural gas prices; - our ability to locate and acquire hydrocarbon reserves; - our ability to produce oil or natural gas from those reserves; - the terms and timing of any drilling and other production-related arrangements that we may enter into; - the cost and timing of governmental approvals and/or concessions; - the effects of competition by other companies operating in the oil and gas industry, and - potential changes in investor and public preferences and sentiment towards ESG considerations including climate change and the transition to a lower carbon economy.

 We do not currently have any commitments for future external funding beyond the capacity of our commercial debt facility and revolving credit facility.
 Additional financing may not be available on favorable terms, or at all.
 Even if we succeed in selling additional equity securities to raise funds, at such time the ownership percentage of our existing shareholders would be diluted, and new investors may demand rights, preferences or privileges senior to those of existing shareholders.
 If we raise additional capital through debt financing, the financing may involve covenants that restrict our business activities.
-If we choose to farmout interests in our licenses, we would dilute our ownership interest subject to the farm-out and any potential value resulting therefrom, and may lose operating control or influence over such license areas.
+If we choose to farm-out interests in our licenses, we would dilute our ownership interest subject to the farm-out and any potential value resulting therefrom, and may lose operating control or influence over such license areas.

-Assuming we are able to commence exploration, appraisal, development and production activities or successfully exploit our licenses during the exploratory term, our interests in our licenses (or the development/ production area of such licenses as they existed at that time, as applicable) could extend beyond the term set for the exploratory phase of the license to a fixed period or life of production, depending on the jurisdiction.
+Assuming we are able to commence exploration, appraisal, development and production activities or successfully exploit our licenses during the exploratory term, our interests in our licenses (or the development/production area of such licenses as they existed at that time, as applicable) could extend beyond the term set for the exploratory phase of the license to a fixed period or life of production, depending on the jurisdiction.
 If we are unable to meet our well commitments and/or declare commerciality of the prospective areas of our licenses during this time, we may be subject to significant potential forfeiture of all or part of the relevant license interests.
-If we are not successfully exploit our license areas, and we may lose the rights to develop these areas.
-See "- Under the terms of our various license agreements, we are contractually obligated to drill wells and declare any discoveries in order to retain exploration and production rights.
-In the competitive market for our license areas, failure to declare any discoveries and thereby establish development areas may result in substantial license renewal costs or loss of our interests in the undeveloped parts of our license areas, which may include certain of our prospects."
+If we are not successful in raising additional capital, we may be unable to continue our exploration and production activities or successfully exploit our license areas, and we may lose the rights to develop these areas.
+See "-Under the terms of our various license agreements, we are contractually obligated to drill wells and declare any discoveries in order to retain exploration and production rights.
+In the competitive market for our license areas, failure to declare any discoveries and thereby establish development areas may result in substantial license renewal costs or loss of our interests in the undeveloped parts of our license areas, which may include certain of our prospects or undeveloped discoveries."

-All of our proved reserves, oil production and cash flows from operations are currently associated with our licenses offshore Ghana, Equatorial Guinea, and U.S. Gulf of Mexico.
+All of our proved reserves, oil production and cash flows from operations are currently associated with our licenses offshore Ghana, Equatorial Guinea, Mauritania, Senegal and the U.S. Gulf of Mexico.
 Should any event occur which adversely affects such proved reserves, oil production and cash flows from these licenses, including, without limitation, any event resulting from the risks and uncertainties outlined in this "Risk Factors" section, our business, financial condition, results of operations, liquidity or ability to finance planned capital expenditures may be materially and adversely affected.